 The organizational structures of certifying boards vary considerably.
 Some boards have a full-time physician CEO or Executive Director, while others distribute executive responsibilities among several part-time physicians or employ non-physicians.
 Some boards employ physicians on a part-time basis for examination development, a potential option for the ABO in the future.
 In general, the ABO’s staff-to-diplomate ratio is similar to other boards.

-Each member board of the ABMS is assessed dues according to the number of certified diplomates.
-Dues for the ABO for 2017 were $122,812.
-The ABMS recently revised its dues methodology and the ABO dues are anticipated to increase to $174,000.
+The ABO pays a yearly fee to the ABMS for each diplomate certified.
+Dues for the ABO for 2018 are $140,280.
+The ABMS recently revised its dues methodology, and the ABO dues are anticipated to increase to $174,000.

 How is the ABO’s Chief Executive Officer compensated?

-ABO Directors, both physician and public members, are reimbursed for travel and expenses, and receive a per diem for weekday meetings attended based on AAMC (Association of American Medical Colleges) data for the median salary for a professor of ophthalmology.
-The ABO does not pay for spousal or first-class travel.
-The time commitment for a Director is approximately 10-15 workdays and at least three weekends per year, in addition to approximately four hours per week.
-The typical term for a Director is eight years.
+ABO directors, both physician and public members, receive a per diem ($1,000) for meetings attended (weekdays only).
+No per diems are provided for Oral Examination days.
+Transportation, lodging, and a limited allowance for meals are covered by the ABO.
+The ABO reimburses directors for economy-class travel.
+Spousal travel is not covered.
+All physician directors pay MOC fees.
+The time commitment for a director is approximately 10-15 workdays and at least three weekends per year, in addition to approximately four hours per week.
+The typical term for a director is eight years.

 Are the examiners for the Orals compensated?

 The ABO relies on the extraordinarily generous support of hundreds of dedicated volunteers to conduct its work.
 Oral examiners pay their own way to and from the examination site.
-The ABO covers the cost of the hotel room (so long as the room is also used for the examination) and provides meals while the examiners are on site (with the exception of Saturday evening, which the examiners cover).
+The ABO covers the cost of examiners’ hotel rooms (the room is also used for the oral examinations) and provides on-site meals (with the exception of Saturday evening, for which the examiners pay themselves).

 Does the ABO undergo periodic audits?